 2. Cyclic references if it doesn’t get handled well, chances are of leaky abstractions, plus bad design.

 The best thing is: resources should be handled by the lowest level object of the class.

 3. When someone is in dire need of using cyclic references to objects in complex code, Python provides a good solution to it in the form of module name: weakref.
-That means weak references are provided to the referent, which ultimately helps in implementing cache and no longer keeping the large object alive.
+That means weak references are provided to the referent, which ultimately helps implement cache and no longer keep the large object alive.
 When a large object is not alive, that means it appears in the cache.

-Let’s see it through a small code to get lucid understanding:
+Let’s see it through a small code to get a lucid understanding:

 If we make a method reference to “r” like c2 = r().
-Then “c” and “c2” should be the same, because refers to the same.
+Then “c” and “c2” should be the same because they refers to the same.
 See the example shown below: